Have you nailed down your SaaS sales process?

 • Support: High-priority technical and sales support, including onsite issue resolution, in addition to hands-on training and other educational tools tailored to the specific needs of the customer.

-Particularly for enterprise sales, the path to selling SaaS isn’t typically linear.
-In the past, salespeople have been able to sway a single person to close the deal, but now they have to create consensus among a group of decision-makers with buying power.
+The path to selling SaaS isn’t typically linear, particularly for enterprise sales.
+In the past, salespeople could sway a single person to close the deal, but now they have to create a consensus among a group of decision-makers with buying power.

 basic account map example